OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ### 3.6.2 - Duration

 A program that is OpenChain conformant with this version of the specification shall last 18 months from the date conformance validation was obtained.
-The conformance validation registration procedure can be found on the OpenChain project's website.

 #### Verification material(s):

-- 3.6.2.1 - A document affirming the program meets all the requirements of this document, within the past 18 months of obtaining conformance validation.
+- 3.6.2.1 - A document affirming the program meets all the requirements of this specification, within the past 18 months of obtaining conformance validation.

 #### Rationale: